ayaovi/LuckyDivisor/README.md

 - *release*, for the releasing new versions of the game.
 - *hotfix*, for fixing issues or bugs that pop up during live.

+Moreover, because we always aim for writing easily testable code, we would ask of you to use the [*S.O.L.I.D*](https://github.com/bradvin/SOLID) approach in your function and class definitions.

-As such everything is done through [*pull request*](https://help.github.com/articles/creating-a-pull-request/).
+As such everything is done through [*pull requests*](https://help.github.com/articles/creating-a-pull-request/).

 Again, we are more than happy to have you collaborate with us.
 As such, you have our gratitude in advance.